Homepage > Journal > Design problem: Usability vs. Desirability

 12. Users like digital products that are simultaneously functional, emotional, and engaging.

-14. Remember that the Usability of a web application vs. the Desirability of a web application and the Desirability of a mobile application vs. the Usability of a mobile application don't stand in opposition.
+14. Remember that the usability and desirability of a web application, as well as the desirability and usability of a mobile application, don't stand in opposition.

 How you like that: